Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 Not machine washable.
 Size may run small for some.

 Paper blend sun hat with interior hatband.
 Has a 4-inch brim that is protective in most sunny conditions, plus it offers UPF 50+ sun protection.
 Comes in many colors, including black, ocean, rattlesnake, tropical multi, red.
 Fits most wearers.

 Requires hand-washing.
 Brim is attractive but not very stable and tends to blow around in the wind.

 A sun hat adds an element of style to your summer attire, but you’re doing much more than making a fashion statement when you wear one.
 That’s because in addition to looking good, sun hats are designed to provide protection from the sun’s skin-damaging rays.

 But when it comes to shielding yourself from the sun, not just any hat will do.
-Sun hats are made of protective materials and have wide brims that keep rays from reaching your face and neck.
+Sun hats are made of protective materials and have wide brims that keep rays from reaching your face, eyes, and neck.
 They also come in a wide range of styles, so whether you want to look elegant strolling along the beach or need a rugged hat for hours of fishing, there’s a design to fit your look and lifestyle.

 Materials, colors, structure, and more — there are a lot of features to consider in order to choose a sun hat that you will love.
 But you don’t have to get bogged down sorting through the details because we’ve done the research for you.